-It is worth to notice that in equation (2.43) one may choose any point in the plane to calculate the moments’ equilibrium and the equation remains satisfied.
-However, it is preferable to choose specific point that simplifies at most the calculations of moments.
-In the case of figure 2.78, point A looks the most convenient one, since two unknown forces pass through it, their corresponding moments are zero (since their arms are zero) leading to the apparition of only one unknown By in the equation which reduces considerably the calculations.
-The reader is invited, for sake of verification, to choose another point (e.g. B) and calculate the equilibrium of moments there.
+In Equation (2.43), one may choose any point in the plane to calculate the moments’ equilibrium and the equation remains satisfied.
+However, it is preferable to choose a specific point that simplifies the calculations of moments.
+In the case of Figure 2.78, point A looks like the most convenient point because two unknown forces pass through it, so their corresponding moments are zero (since their arms have zero length) leading to the apparition of only one unknown By in the equation, which reduces considerably the calculations.
+The reader is invited, for sake of verification, to choose another point (e.g., B) and calculate the equilibrium of moments there.

-Statically Indeterminate Structure
+Statically indeterminate structure

-Consider now the same previous structure under same loading conditions.
-In addition to the pin at A and roller at B, the structure is also supported by another pin at C as shown in figure 2.79.
-The number of equations of equilibrium being always three, the problem exhibits five unknowns: Ax, Ay, By, Cx and Cy.
-It is clear that the number of unknowns is greater than the number of equations.
-In order to consider the structure is indeterminate, this latter must be also stable; this applies in case each of the equation admits many possible solutions.
+Consider now the same structure under the same loading conditions.
+However, in addition to the pin at A and the roller at B, the structure is also supported by another pin at C, as shown in Figure 2.79.
+The number of equilibrium equations being always three, the problem has five unknowns: Ax, Ay, By, Cx, and Cy.
+The number of unknowns is thus greater than the number of equations.
+To consider the structure indeterminate, it must also be stable; this applies in case each of the equations admits many possible solutions.
 Otherwise, the structure would be either totally unstable or in unstable equilibrium.

-Applying equations (2.38), (2.39) and (2.43) one finds:
+Applying Equations (2.38), (2.39), and (2.43) gives